TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Multifunctional (6-in-1)

-Why It's My #1 Pick: The Our Place Wonder Oven is a worthy overall winner.
-It's not just one of the safest air fryers on the market; it's also a super versatile appliance that bakes, steams, broils, toasts, and roasts with ease.
+Why It's My #1 Pick: The Our Place Wonder Oven is one of the safest air fryers on the market.
+This versatile appliance bakes, steams, broils, toasts, and roasts with ease.

 Personal Experience: The Wonder Oven has transformed my cooking routine.
 The steam infusion technology ensures that every dish is perfectly cooked, retaining moisture and flavor.